Lynton and Barnstaple Railway: Prospects

 Lyn (2017 replica) with a train near Woody Bay.

-Restoring passenger services from Woody Bay was a major undertaking by the enthusiastic volunteers.
+Restoring passenger services from Woody Bay was a major undertaking by the volunteers.
 Although much of the track bed survives intact, several obstacles – including Wistlandpound Reservoir – must be overcome if the greater part of the route is to be restored, fulfilling the hopes expressed in a card left at Barnstaple on the day after the line closed – Perchance it is not dead, but sleepeth...

 In October 2007, the railway announced plans for reinstating enough trackbed to reopen 9 mi of track, linking the station at Woody Bay to both Lynton (at a new terminus on an extension to the original line, closer to the town) and a new station at Wistlandpound.
 It was hoped that the extension, codenamed 'Phase 2a', will be complete by 2026.
 However, as of September 2025, no work has been undertaken.

 Exmoor Enterprise, the working group leading the project, estimated that the full project being considered was likely to cost around £30 million, including the building of replica rolling stock, reconstructing original coaches and Van 4, as well as improving the line as an important local tourist attraction.

 The railway's management predicts the scheme will generate over £70 million for the south west economy within five years.

 Working closely with international engineering and design consultants Arup, The L&B Trust held a series of public consultations during May and June 2012, providing information to local communities about plans for obtaining a TWO, and the next phase of the reinstatement, south-west from Killington Lane to Blackmoor, then Wistlandpound, and north-east to Caffyns, and eventually to Lynton.

 Longer-term plans foresee the reopening of the line towards Barnstaple.